-At the satisfactory conclusion of the assessment and interview processes, the School may make an offer to the parents/legal guardians to enrol the child, which includes a copy of the Terms of Enrolment and Parents' Charter.
+At the satisfactory conclusion of the assessment and interview processes, the School may make an offer to the parents/legal guardians to enrol the child, which includes a copy of the Terms of Enrolment and Parents' Charter and Terms of Enrolment Addendum for International students (if applicable).
 At this point, an offer of enrolment is made.